-To achieve the application data owner's control, a security class agreement (SCA) [27] may be of 691 use.
-SCA is mutually agreed upon by both the data provider of PaaS subscribers and the PaaS 692 service provider and is used for defining the security class of data providers.
-Multiple replicas of 693 the same data share the same security level as its data provider.
-This means that given data from a 694 particular data provider, the security class for multiple replicas of the data should be identical.
-As 695 a result, the host within the PaaS service that is qualified for executing the access request can be 696 determined by referring to the SCA.
-The data provider can manage access to its data by specifying 697 security classes for the SCA to keep the data provider and the cloud host synchronized in 698 determining the access right of data.
-For example, in a Bell-LaPadula model [37], assuming a 699 patient's report is written by a doctor with confidential clearance, the report can only be read by a 700 host with the same or higher security clearance.
-Additionally, when multiple data sources that are 701 not intended to be accessed in the same cloud system are accessed, the privacy of data should not 702 be leaked due to different security classes of these data sources and their data in the SCA.
-However, 703 704 due to the high computation complexity of encryption and decryption, cryptographic schemes should be carefully designed to maintain the performance of cloud systems while protecting data 705 confidentiality.
-706
+To achieve the application data owner's control, a security class agreement (SCA) [28] may be of use.
+SCA is mutually agreed upon by both the data provider of PaaS subscribers and the PaaS service provider and is used for defining the security class of data providers.
+Multiple replicas of the same data share the same security level as its data provider.
+This means that given data from a particular data provider, the security class for multiple replicas of the data should be identical.
+As a result, the host within the PaaS service that is qualified for executing the access request can be determined by referring to the SCA.
+The data provider can manage access to its data by specifying security classes for the SCA to keep the data provider and the cloud host synchronized in determining the access right of data.
+For example, in a Bell-LaPadula model [38], assuming a patient's report is written by a doctor with confidential clearance, the report can only be read by a host with the same or higher security clearance.
+Additionally, when multiple data sources that are not intended to be accessed in the same cloud system are accessed, the privacy of data should not be leaked due to different security classes of these data sources and their data in the SCA.
+However, due to the high computation complexity of encryption and decryption, cryptographic schemes should be carefully designed to maintain the performance of cloud systems while protecting data confidentiality.

-A privilege management infrastructure (PMI) [38] can be employed to dynamically manage assigning and revoking privileges through the use of attributes or role specification certificates in the PaaS model.
+A privilege management infrastructure (PMI) [39] can be employed to dynamically manage assigning and revoking privileges through the use of attributes or role specification certificates in the PaaS model.
 PMI specifies the privileges for different users and links the privileges with different attribute or role specification certificates, which contain different attribute or role assignments to enforce privilege management.

 To handle access control of multiple replicas of data, a method to manage the central AC policy system should be introduced.
-Thus, once the data within a PaaS provider is duplicated across PaaS providers, any change in the policy should result in an appropriate update to the central AC policy system.
-Moreover, the AC policy related to the replicated data in other PaaS providers should be synchronized accordingly based on an AC policy in the central system.
+Thus, once the data within an SaaS provider is duplicated across SaaS providers, any change in the policy should result in an appropriate update to the central AC policy system.
+Moreover, the AC policy related to the replicated data in other SaaS providers should be synchronized accordingly based on an AC policy in the central system.